 He also designs and makes gardens.
 His poetry is as likely to appear in these (and ungardened landscapes) as on the page.

 Among his most recent publications are Printed on Water, New and Selected Poems (Shearsman Books), and that person himself.
-Vagabond Voices published his poetry collection, Fault Line, in 2014.
+Vagabond Voices has published two of his poetry collections: fault line (2014) and night exposures (2018).
 His awards include the Creative Scotland Award, the Robert Louis Stevenson Fellowship, the Kooneen Säätiö Award and the Hermann Kesten Award.